 After breakfast, we trek from Bhimthang to Gho, this takes around 6-7 hours.
 After crossing the pastures of Bimthang the trail drops to a glaciar stream at the headwaters of the Dudh Khola, crosses a wooden bridge and descends into pine and rhododendron forest.
 Not far from here you reach Karche's fenced fields, then cross a landslide before making a steep climb to a ridge decorated with prayer flags before making a descent to the river bank at Gho.
 Stay overnight at Gho.

-After the breakfast at the Dharapani, drive to Besi Sahar, this takes around 4-5 hours of rough drive on a normal jeep.
+After breakfast, we trek from Gho to Dharapani, this takes around 4-5 hours to Besi Sahar, this takes around 4-5 hours of rough drive on a normal jeep.
 Arrive at the Besi sahar, Check in to the hotel, rest and fresh up.
 After lunch walk around the local market in the Besi sahar at your own.
 Stay overnight at Besi sahar.

 After the breakfast drive from Besi Sahar to Kathmandu in a private luxury vehicle, this takes around 5-6 hours.
 Upon arriving at the Kathmandu, check in to the hotel, rest, do some fresh up then prepare for Typical Nepali farewell dinner.
 Overnight Kathmandu.